ACT Test Scores

 Can I combine my writing scores from one test date with my multiple-choice scores from another?

-If, after you receive your score report, you find that you made a significant error in the information you supplied to us about yourself, or if you want to change your address, you may ask us to correct your record.
+If, after you receive your score report, you find that you made an error in the information you supplied to us about yourself, such as your name or date of birth, you may ask us to correct your record.
 Write to:

 - ACT Customer Care

 Write within three months of receiving your score report.
 Enclose a copy of your scores describing the error and the change you are requesting.